Author: Yzanne Mackay

 The APPG report states:

-‘Used imaginatively, features such as quizzes and competitions can also assist learners [to] overcome some of the challenging features of remote learning … pupils [are] excited at the prospect of winning prizes.’
+‘Used imaginatively, features such as quizzes and competitions can also assist learners [to] overcome some of the challenging features of remote learning…pupils [are] excited at the prospect of winning prizes.’

-Winning a game or a competition – or simply scoring a higher score than previously on any of our learning modules – is highly motivating for our learners.
+Winning a game or a competition – or simply scoring a higher score than previously on any one of our learning modules – is highly motivating for our learners.
 We took care, during the lockdowns, to highlight the Learning Village’s reward system, where good work leads to learners being able to purchase virtual items to personalise their secret underground caves or private islands.
-This ‘motivational and incentivising structure’, as the report describes, is a very popular element of our programmes.
+This ‘motivational and incentivising structure’, as the report describes it, is a very popular element of our programmes.

-‘…the EdTech APPG heard that … platforms where children can “learn and earn” by receiving points, stickers or badges as a reward for their efforts, seem to be more successful in maintaining students’ levels of engagement.’
+‘…the EdTech APPG heard that…platforms where children can “learn and earn” by receiving points, stickers or badges as a reward for their efforts, seem to be more successful in maintaining students’ levels of engagement.’

 For teachers in lockdown, the ease of providing feedback, and of viewing and managing student engagement and progress through our programme, were perhaps our most important features: ‘frequent feedback, personalised guidance and courses of study that adjust automatically to target students’ weaknesses’ are, according to the report, highly supportive features.